 Hard Braking Events per 1,000 miles: 17

 As the nation’s capital, Washington D.C. should be setting a great example for driver safety.
 Unfortunately, that’s not the case as the district remains at 197th place for safe driving.
-Drivers in D.C. simply have collisions more frequently, as is to be expected in a busy city where many residents have cars.
+Drivers in D.C. simply have collisions more frequently, as expected in a busy city where many residents have cars.
 They go just 4.8 years between accidents on average.

 5. SPRINGFIELD, MA